|

 occurring?
 In either event, it seems that the 12th Imam al-Mahdi is, while not fully revealed, also no longer fully

-hidden behind his curtain.
 The Mahdi prepares another fatwa for communication to his followers--respectively, from left to right: Khamenei (Tin

 Man), Muqtada al-Sadr (Cowardly Lion), Hillary Clinton (Dorothy) and Barack Husayn Obama (Scarecrow).